theedward/xis-mobile/README.md

 1. Allow the specification of mobile applications using XIS-Mobile language through a visual editor;
 2. Check the quality of the produced model;
-3. Generate UserInteface views from the other views;
+3. Generate User-Interfaces views from the other views;
 4. Generate source code from it for different platforms (Android and Windows Phone).

 To accomplish these goals are being developed four modules: